Keyboard shortcuts

 cargo build -p phymes-core

-CPU, GPU, and WASM-specific compilation features are gated behind feature flags wsl, wsl-gpu, and wasip2 respectively.
-The use of embedded Candle or OpenAI API token services are gated behind the feature flag candle, which indicates to use embedded candle models.
+CPU, GPU, and WASM-specific compilation features are gated behind feature flags wsl, gpu, and wasip2 respectively.
+The use of embedded Candle or OpenAI API token services are gated behind the feature flag candle and openai_api, which enables the use of Candle or OpenAI API token services.
+Enabling candle will force the application to use embedded Candle models even if openai_api is enabled.
+The use of HuggingFace models from the HuggingFace Hub API are gated behind the feature flag hf_hub.

 The following will build the phymes-agents workspace with different configurations of CPU and GPU acceleration for Tensor and Token services: